-Do you ever run out of ideas for a healthy lunchbox meal for your kids?
-Today, Susan Conley from Cook the Stone is sharing with us 3 fast and delicious lunchbox ideas that are healthy, too.
+Do you ever run out of ideas for a healthy school lunch meals for your kids?
+Today, Susan Conley from Cook the Stone is sharing with us 3 fast and delicious back to school lunch ideas that are healthy, too.
 These recipes just take 20-30 minutes to prepare and cook and the recipes have just the right ingredients to keep your kids focused and alert during the afternoon slump (and not taking a nap during math class).

 Picture this: It’s a Monday, and you’re running late for work.
 But you still have to prepare the lunchbox for the kids.
 What meal should you prepare for them?

 So what should you prep for your little ones?
 I’ll be sharing with you three healthy meal ideas.
 These are all delicious and easy to prepare meals that your kids will surely love.